Fire-Dragon-DoL/sonda/README.md

 When Sonda is started using `Sonda.start_link/*`, a [Sonda.Agent](https://hexdocs.pm/sonda/Sonda.Agent.html) is started behind the scenes, holding the state of a sink.
-By default, a [Sonda.Sink.Multi](#sonda-sink-multi) is used, which is a proxy to multiple sinks.
+By default, a [Sonda.Sink.Proxy](#sonda-sink-multi) is used, which is a proxy to multiple sinks.
-The default configuration provided to `Sonda.Sink.Multi` holds only one
+The default configuration provided to `Sonda.Sink.Proxy` holds only one
 sink: [Sonda.Sink.Memory](https://hexdocs.pm/sonda/Sonda.Sink.Memory.html),
 which provides the functionality of appending and inspecting messages.